justusschock/template-repo-python/.github/CONTRIBUTING.md

 All added or edited code shall be the own original work of the particular contributor.
 If you use some third-party implementation, all such blocks/functions/modules shall be properly referred and if possible also agreed by code's author.
 For example - `This code is inspired from http://...`.
-In case you adding new dependencies, make sure that they are compatible with the actual REPONAME license (ie. dependencies should be _at least_ as permissive as the REPONAME license).
+In case you adding new dependencies, make sure that they are compatible with the actual REPO_NAME license (ie. dependencies should be _at least_ as permissive as the REPO_NAME license).

 ### Coding Style